 Figure B.2: Sub-classing relationships between XYZ_Cool, SAREF and the oneM2M Base Ontology

-According to clause 7.1.1.2 the washing machine - as a sub-class of the oneM2M:Device class - shall be instantiated in the data of the descriptor attribute of a resource of type <semanticDescriptor> that is a child resource of an <AE>.
+According to clause 7.1.1.2 the washing machine - as a sub-class of the oneM2M:Device class - needs to be instantiated in the data of the descriptor attribute of a resource of type <semanticDescriptor> that is a child resource of an <AE>.

-For example:

-that <AE> resource could have resourceID = "00000001" and have a resourceName "My-WashingMachine"

-It's CSE-relative address would be: Non-Hierarchical:
+EXAMPLE: That <AE> resource could have resourceID = "00000001" and have a resourceName "My-WashingMachine".
+Its CSE-relative address would be: Non-Hierarchical:

 "00000001"